Helping millions of people navigate the world of technology.

 DISM /Online /Cleanup-Image /RestoreHealth

-5. Rebuild Search Index
+Fix 4: Rebuild Search Index

 If the above solutions don’t work out, the search index library on your PC has likely become corrupted or inaccessible.
-As a result, the indexing process has paused on Windows.
 In that case, your only option is to rebuild the index from scratch.
-Note that this process can take anywhere from a few minutes to several hours, depending on your system and the amount of data.

-Step 1: Press Windows key + I to launch the Settings app.
+Step 1: Press the Windows key + I to launch the Settings app.
 In the Privacy & security tab, select Searching Windows.

 Step 2: Scroll down to click on Advanced indexing options.

-Step 3: Next, click on Advanced.
+Step 3: Click on Advanced.

-7. Run System Restore
+Fix 5: Run System Restore

 A recent change in the system settings or a firmware update may have led to such indexing issues on Windows.
 If you can’t figure out the exact cause, you can undo those recent changes by performing a system restore.

-Step 2: Under the System Protection tab, click on the System Restore button.
+Step 2: Under the System Protection tab, click the System Restore button.

 Was this helpful?